 I would have never thought that this would be such a hard part but after another month we had some applications.

-stage was now to match artists to shops.
-Patricia and I did that over a 10 day
+The third stage was now to match artists to shops.
+Patricia and I did that over a 10 day period.

 The interesting aspect of this venture is that around 80% of artists are women.
 Thats one reason I ended up with two shops.
 One a men’s wear shop the other a sport running shoe shop.
 My subject choices suited whereas everybody else’s didn’t.
 This I imagine will be only for this year.